Koinonia of St. Gertrude

 If you are primarily interested in living with the Sisters, attending daily Mass and prayer, but not making a commitment to building a new kind of Benedictine community, then the Koinonia of St. Gertrude would not be a good fit.

-Where will the community live?
+Where does the community live?

-Will the Koinonia of St. Gertrude interact with the Sisters?
+Does the Koinonia of St. Gertrude interact with the Sisters?

 What expenses are associated with the Koinonia of St. Gertrude?